MarianNehrebecki/project/README.md

 * selenium (see: folder selenium, file selenium.py).

 ## Short technical description of the scraper
-1. Import packages.
+1. Import packages
-2. Preparation of the storage of the scraping data.
+2. Preparation of the storage of the scraping data
 3. Analysis of the URL
 4. Scraping multiple pages
 5. Cleaning data
 6. Checking missing data
-7. Time measurement for scraping data.
+7. Time measurement for scraping data

 ## Setup